michaelgoldenn/rumm/readme.md

 ## Planned Features
 - Self-updating for future releases
 - Auto-updating mods
+- Support for installing mods locally (not from Thunderstore)
-- Detection and integration of manually installed mods
+- Detecting manually installed Thunderstore mods

 ## Potential possible features (not immediately planned)
 - Profiles for different sets of mods